Facebook parent Meta cuts 11,000 jobs, 13% of workforce

 An economic slowdown and a grim outlook for online advertising — by far Meta’s biggest revenue source — have contributed to Meta’s woes.
 This summer, Meta posted its first quarterly revenue decline in history, followed by another, bigger decline in the fall.

-Some of the pain is company-specific, while some is tied to broader economic and technological forces.
+Some of the pain is company-specific, while some are tied to broader economic and technological forces.

 Last week, Twitter laid off about half of its 7,500 employees, part of a chaotic overhaul as Musk took the helm.
 He tweeted that there was no choice but to cut the jobs “when the company is losing over $4M/day,” though did not provide details about the losses.